catjia1011/DepartureBoard/README.md

 Departure Board is an iOS widget that allows you to view the departure boards of some specific MTR stations at the same time.

-Currently it's designed for LOHAS Park residents to wait for next train at home, and to arrive at target station in time when a "To LOHAS Park" train appears.
+It was designed for LOHAS Park residents to wait for next train at home, and to arrive at target station in time when a "To LOHAS Park" train appears.
+Now more MTR lines are also supported.

-Currently only Tseung Kwan O Line is supported.
-More line support and features are coming in future.

 ## Installation